-John Merrow was an education correspondent for PBS NewsHour and president of Learning Matters, an independent production company based in New York City.
-He began his career as an education reporter with National Public Radio nearly 40 years ago with the weekly series, Options in Education, for which he received the George Polk Award in 1982.
+John Merrow retired in 2015 as education correspondent for PBS NewsHour and president of Learning Matters, the independent production company he founded in 1995.
+Merrow began his career as an education reporter with National Public Radio in 1974 with the weekly series Options in Education, for which he received the George Polk Award in 1982.
 In subsequent years, he expanded into broadcast television, documentaries, and print.
-In 2012, he became the first journalist to receive the prestigious McGraw Prize in Education, which he received in 2012.
+He is the only journalist to receive the prestigious McGraw Prize in Education, which he received in 2012.
 Before becoming a reporter, Merrow taught in public high school, a Black College, and a federal penitentiary.

-Merrow earned a B.A. from Dartmouth College, an M.A. in American Studies from Indiana University, and a doctorate in Education and Social Policy from the Harvard Graduate School of Education (HGSE).
-He has received the Lifetime Achievement Award From the Academy Of Education Arts And Sciences in 2012, the James L. Fisher Award for Distinguished Service to Education in 2000, the HGSE Alumni Council Award for Outstanding Contributions to Education in 2006, the Horace Dutton Taft Medal in 2010, and honorary doctorates from Richard Stockton College in New Jersey and Paul Smith’s College in New York.
+Dr. Merrow earned a bachelor’s degree from Dartmouth College, a master’s degree in American studies from Indiana University, and a doctorate in education and social policy from the Harvard Graduate School of Education.
+He received the Lifetime Achievement Award From the Academy Of Education Arts and Sciences in 2012, the James L. Fisher Award for Distinguished Service to Education in 2000, the HGSE Alumni Council Award for Outstanding Contributions to Education in 2006, the Horace Dutton Taft Medal in 2010, and honorary doctorates from Richard Stockton College (NJ) and Paul Smith’s College (NY).

-He lives in New York City with his wife, Joan Lonergan, the Head of the Hewitt School.
+He lives in New York City with his wife, Joan Lonergan.